magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_making-the-heart-good.md

 people just pass it by, just like they pass through Wat Pah Pong.
 For most people that’s what the Dhamma is, a stop-over point.

-Only three words, hardly anything to it: : refraining from all wrongdoing.
+Only three words, hardly anything to it: *Sabba-pāpassa akaraṇaṃ*: refraining from all wrongdoing.
 That’s the teaching of all Buddhas.
 This is the heart of Buddhism.
 But people keep jumping over it, they don’t want this one.
 The renunciation of all wrongdoing, great and small, from bodily, verbal and mental actions – this is the teaching of the Buddhas.

 If we were to dye a piece of cloth we’d have to wash it first.
 But most people don’t do that.
 Without looking at the cloth, they dip it into the